pdsujnow/deep-learning/cnn/README.md

 1. The following descriptions assumes the pretrained `word2vec` model is used.
 If it is retrained, replace `model.ckpt-2265405` with the new file name.

-2. The Python script `train.py` defines the training procedure.
+2. `train.py` defines the training procedure.
 To get help info on the parameters, use the following command:

    ```bash
    python train.py --help